SmallSharpToolsOpenSource/ADNActivityCollection/README.md

 ADNActivityCollection
 =====================

-## UIActivities to share with ADN apps from an standard Activity Sheet new in iOS 6
+## UIActivities to share with ADN apps from an Activity Sheet

+The Activity Sheet is new iOS 6.
+It provides for an abstractions to share content from apps to multiple services in a very decoupled way.
+Custom activities can be added as options.
 Sharing messages to App.net (ADN) with apps like Netbot and Felix can help get more content onto ADN and give users sharing options they want.
 This sample project will provide a collection of activities which will detect if an ADN app is available and make it available as an option if